Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Details of Experiment Setting

 In our experiments, we utilized Stable Diffusion XL v1.0 to generate an image for each text prompt within the training set.
 To select the training data, we designated $C_2 = 0.8$ and $C_3 = 0.1$.
 Ultimately, we selected 327 samples, resulting in 981 sentences.

 \textbf{Supervised Fine-Tuning (SFT)}.
-Each text-image pair $(T_i, I_i)$ is incorporated into the training set.
-For every sample $(T_a, T_{pv}, T_{pi})$, which results in three text-image pairs: $(T_a, I_a)$, $(T_{pv}, I_{pv})$ and $(T_{pi}, I_{pi})$, leading to a total of 981 diverse pairs.
+All text-image pairs $(T_i, I_i)$ are incorporated into the training set.
+Each sample $(T_a, T_{pv}, T_{pi})$ results in three text-image pairs: $(T_a, I_a)$, $(T_{pv}, I_{pv})$, and $(T_{pi}, I_{pi})$, which leads to a total of 981 diverse pairs.
 The selected set of samples is denoted as $D_s$.
-The loss function for SFT remains unchanged~\cite{kingma2021variational, song2021maximum}, which is defined as
+The loss function for SFT remains unchanged~\citep{kingma2021variational, DBLP:conf/nips/SongDME21}, which is defined as

 where $x$, $y$, $t$, $z_t$ are the representations of the image $I_i$, text prompt $T_i$, timestamp $t$, and the latent representation of the image at timestamp $t$, respectively.
-We conducted two separate fine-tuning processes using the diffusers library\footnote{The diffusers library support fine-tuning Unet and Unet + text encoder.
+We conducted two separate fine-tuning processes using the diffusers library\footnote{The diffusers library supports fine-tuning of both the Unet and the Unet + text encoder.
 We made minor modifications to support fine-tuning only the text encoder.
-The url of scripts provided by diffusers is: https://github.com/huggingface/diffusers/tree/main/examples/text\_to\_image/}: only fine-tuned the LoRA model on either the UNet or on the text encoder for 5000 steps, with a training batch size of 1.
-Our computational resources included a NVIDIA GeForce RTX 4090 with 25.2 GB of VRAM and a 16-core AMD EPYC 9354 processor, with 60.1 GB of system memory available.
-We train the LoRA model with a rank of 4 on UNet or text encoders, and the training process takes approximately 0.5 hours.
+The url of scripts provided by diffusers is: \url{https://github.com/huggingface/diffusers/tree/main/examples/text_to_image/}}: We only fine-tuned the LoRA model either on the UNet or the text encoder for 5,000 steps, with a training batch size of 1.
+Our computational resources included an NVIDIA GeForce RTX 4090 with 25.2 GB of VRAM and a 16-core AMD EPYC 9354 processor, with 60.1 GB of system memory available.
+We trained the LoRA model with a rank of 4 on UNet or text encoders, and the training process took approximately 0.5 hours.